Bunnik lab

 Nirel Ayertey (alumna)

-Summer student (summer 2022)
+High school student (summer 2022)

 "The Bunnik lab was the first one I had ever worked at, and I was not disappointed one bit!
 Everyone was very kind and welcoming.
 There was a warmth and friendliness in the lab that made it feel very inviting.
 I not only learned a lot in the short time I was there, but I also had fun.
 It was a wonderful experience that I will never forget."